 Arrival Activities: Increasing Student Connections and Engagement at the Start of Classes

 Arrival activities are short low-stakes activities that students can do right when they join lectures.
 They are designed to foster community, develop connections, gather feedback, and enhance student engagement during the opening moments of class.
 For example, they can invite students to engage with the course; act as wellness check-ins; gather feedback from students; acclimatize students to what participation and engagement might look like in a digital learning environment; and provide opportunities for connection and perspective-taking.
-This resource includes an overview of arrival activities and has an associated PowerPoint slide deck that you can use and modify for your own teaching practice. [link to resource to come in May 2022]
+This resource includes an overview of arrival activities and has an associated PowerPoint slide deck that you can use and modify for your own teaching practice.

 Building Science Fundamentals Open Course Modules